shusinghal/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

 {% data reusables.search.enabling-and-disabling-code-search-and-view-beta %}

 ## Using the file tree view
 The new file tree view is a panel that displays a repository's directories and files within an easily navigable tree.
-You can move between directories and files quickly and understand the context for each item you view.

-1. Select a repository, then click a directory or file within that repository to open the file tree view.
+1. Select a repository **>** click a directory or file to open the file tree view.
-1. To search for a specific directory or file, in the file tree view, click the {% octicon "filter" aria-hidden="true" %} **Jump to file** search bar, then type the directory or file name and select the directory or file from the results.
+1. To search, click the {% octicon "filter" aria-hidden="true" %} **Jump to file** search bar **>** enter the directory or file name and select the directory or file from results.
 You can view the file path for a directory or file below each search result.

   ![Screenshot of the file tree view for a repository.
 A search bar, labeled "Jump to file", is outlined in dark orange.](/assets/images/help/repository/file-tree-view-jump-to-file.png)

      - To search within the repository using the {% data variables.product.prodname_dotcom %} search bar, click {% octicon "search" aria-label="The search icon" %} in the file tree view.

-1. To switch between branches, select the {% octicon "git-branch" aria-hidden="true" %} branch dropdown menu, then click the desired branch from the results.
+1. To switch between branches, select the {% octicon "git-branch" aria-hidden="true" %} branch dropdown menu **>** click the desired branch from results.
 To view all branches for a repository, click **View all branches**.

   ![Screenshot of the file tree view for a repository.
 A dropdown menu for switching branches is expanded and outlined in dark orange.](/assets/images/help/repository/file-tree-view-branch-dropdown.png)

-1. To switch between tags, select the {% octicon "git-branch" aria-hidden="true" %} branch dropdown menu, click the **Tags** tab, then click the desired tag from the results.
+1. To switch between tags, select the {% octicon "git-branch" aria-hidden="true" %} branch dropdown menu **>** click the **Tags** tab **>** click the desired tag from the results.
 To view all tags for a repository, click **View all tags**.

   ![Screenshot of the file tree view.
 A dropdown menu for switching branches is expanded, and a tab, labeled "Tags", is outlined in dark orange.](/assets/images/help/repository/file-tree-view-branch-dropdown-tags.png)

 ## Working with files
 The new code view also includes updates to the ways in which you work with files.
 Existing functionality like editing a file, creating or uploading a file, and deleting a file or directory has been streamlined.
 You now have quick access to editing a file in github.dev or {% data variables.product.prodname_desktop %} and an integrated search-in-file function.

-1. Select a repository, then click a file within that repository to open the new code view.
+1. Select a repository **>** click a file within that repository to open the new code view.
 1. To edit a file in the integrated file editor, click {% octicon "pencil" aria-label="The pencil icon" %}.
-1. To edit a file on the {% data variables.codespaces.serverless %} web-based editor or {% data variables.product.prodname_desktop %}, select {% octicon "triangle-down" aria-label="The downwards-facing triangle icon" %} next to {% octicon "pencil" aria-label="The pencil icon" %}, then click either **github.dev** or **{% data variables.product.prodname_desktop %}**.
+1. To edit a file on the {% data variables.codespaces.serverless %} web-based editor or {% data variables.product.prodname_desktop %}, select {% octicon "triangle-down" aria-label="The downwards-facing triangle icon" %} next to {% octicon "pencil" aria-label="The pencil icon" %} **>** click either **github.dev** or **{% data variables.product.prodname_desktop %}**.

   {% note %}